randomtask2000/terraform-codebuild-ec2-instance/README.md

 terraform plan
 echo yes | terraform apply
 ```
-To remove the instance you run:
+To remove what you built run:
 ```
 echo yes | terraform destroy
 ```
-The above `terraform apply` statement will create your project.
+The above `terraform apply` statement will create your CodeBuild project.
 After creating your project in AWS you should find your CodeBase project here:
 https://console.aws.amazon.com/codesuite/codebuild/projects?region=us-east-1
 (Change your region in this URL to what you set your `aws_region` variable in your `tfvars` file to.)